metio/terraform-provider-k8s/docs/data-sources/stunner_l7mp_io_static_service_v1_manifest.md

 page_title: "k8s_stunner_l7mp_io_static_service_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "stunner.l7mp.io"
 description: |-
-  StaticService is a set of static IP address prefixes STUNner allows access to via a UDPRoute (or TCPRoute in the future).
-In contrast to Kubernetes Services, StaticServices expose all ports on the given IPs.
+  StaticService is a set of static IP address prefixes STUNner allows access to via a UDPRoute (orTCPRoute in the future).
+In contrast to Kubernetes Services, StaticServices expose all ports onthe given IPs.
 See also https://github.com/kubernetes/enhancements/pull/2611.
 ---

 # k8s_stunner_l7mp_io_static_service_v1_manifest (Data Source)

-StaticService is a set of static IP address prefixes STUNner allows access to via a UDPRoute (or TCPRoute in the future).
-In contrast to Kubernetes Services, StaticServices expose all ports on the given IPs.
+StaticService is a set of static IP address prefixes STUNner allows access to via a UDPRoute (orTCPRoute in the future).
+In contrast to Kubernetes Services, StaticServices expose all ports onthe given IPs.
 See also https://github.com/kubernetes/enhancements/pull/2611.

 ## Example Usage